Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Experimental Results

 \subsubsection{Experimental Setup}

-To analyze how our approach compares when considering multiple protected attributes we again consider the ``Crimes'' dataset.
-Next to the ``black population percentage'' (pop. perc.) it also includes the white pop. perc.
-We compare the performance of our ``SVR-FKD'' once being trained to protect both attributes (``multi'') and once only for the black pop. perc. (``single'') and then measuring fairness with respect to each attribute.
+To analyze how our approach compares when considering multiple protected attributes we again utilize the ``Crimes'' dataset.
+Next to the ``black population percentage'' (pop. perc.) it also includes the ``white population percentage''.
+We compare the performance of our ``SVR-FKD'' once being trained to protect both attributes (``multi'') and once only for the ``black population percentage'' (``single'') and then measuring fairness with respect to each attribute.
 Otherwise the same experimental setup is used as previously.